fargenfo/linkseq/README.md

 ## Workflow

+LinkSeq has a few sister pipelines.
+This section describes how they fit together.

-* Basecall and demultiplex raw sequencing data and trim reads with `linkseq-demux` (https://github.com/olavurmortensen/linkseq-demux).
+* [LinkSeq Demux](https://github.com/olavurmortensen/linkseq-demux): Basecall and demultiplex raw sequencing data and trim reads.
-* For each sample, align reads, call variants, and phase VCF and BAM with `linkseq` (this pipeline).
+* LinkSeq: For each sample, align reads, call variants, and phase VCF and BAM.
-* Perform joint genotyping of all samples with [olavurmortensen/gatk-joint-genotyping](https://github.com/olavurmortensen/gatk-joint-genotyping).
+* [olavurmortensen/gatk-joint-genotyping](https://github.com/olavurmortensen/gatk-joint-genotyping): Perform joint genotyping of all samples.
-* Phase multi-sample joint genotyped VCF using `linkseq-phase` (https://github.com/olavurmortensen/linkseq-phase).
+* [LinkSeq Phase](https://github.com/olavurmortensen/linkseq-phase): Phase multi-sample joint genotyped VCF.

 ## Setup

+You have two options: (1) use conda to install dependencies, as described below, or (2) use the [olavurmortensen/linkseq](https://hub.docker.com/repository/docker/olavurmortensen/linkseq) Docker image.

 Install dependencies with `conda` using the `environment.yml` file: